corhaneanusergiu/MySensors-1/README.md

 Some basic sensors that I'm working on.

-Based on Mysensors 2.0.0 Beta.
+Based on MySensors 2.0.0 Beta.